Open notebook, laptop and pen on desk, planning a virtual assistant hire

 How NZ Businesses Hire Their First Virtual Assistant: A Practical Playbook

-In This Article 7 min read
+Contents 7 min read

 Updated May 2026.
-Written for Kiwi founders, solopreneurs and small-business owners hiring their first VA — local or offshore.
+Written for Kiwi founders, solopreneurs and small-business owners hiring their first VA, local or offshore.

-This is the practical playbook we walk every new NZ client through — what to delegate first, how to scope the role, where to source candidates, and how to onboard so the relationship lasts.
+This is the practical playbook we walk every new NZ client through, what to delegate first, how to scope the role, where to source candidates, and how to onboard so the relationship lasts.

 Book a free 30-minute discovery call if you want us to do the scoping and shortlisting for you.